-Most notably during 2017, she had the opportunity to attend a Child Protection Symposium in Bismarck, North Dakota to identify current tools and technologies that support AMBER Alert systems in Indian Country.
-That same year, she met with the Boys & Girls Clubs’ Native Services Unit, the National Congress of American Indians, various Club staff members, and subject matter experts in Atlanta, Georgia to develop a behavioral health curriculum for youth enrolled in the T.R.A.I.L. to Diabetes Prevention Program.
+Most notably during 2017, she attended a Child Protection Symposium in Bismarck, North Dakota to identify current tools and technologies that support AMBER Alert systems in Indian Country.
+That same year she and her colleagues collaborated with the Boys & Girls Clubs’ Native Services Unit and National Congress of American Indians to develop a behavioral health curriculum for youth enrolled in the T.R.A.I.L. to Diabetes Prevention Program.

-Outside of Elevate, you will find Sierra exploring new places with her significant other, Gabriel, spending time with her family and friends, caring for her indoor garden, and reading up on politics, wellness, and spirituality.
+Outside of Elevate, you will find Sierra exploring new places with her fiancé, Gabriel, tending to her indoor garden, and reading up on politics, wellness, and spirituality.

 2-D art & design, and amateur photography.

 A question mark, because I have to question everything, and my quest for knowledge is never-ending!

 Run-on sentences can irk me, but like many linguists, my only true pet peeve is when the general public confuses stylistic convention for "proper" language use (verbal or written).

 Relaxing at home with good food, drinks, books, and my loved ones, probably watching Insecure or She's Gotta Have It re-runs!